qdrant/landing_page/qdrant-landing/content/documentation/tutorials/code-search.md

 ## Ingestion pipeline

-The next steps to build the code search engine are vectorizing the data and setting up a semantic search mechanism for both embedding models.
+Next, we build the code search engine to vectorizing data and set up a semantic search mechanism for both embedding models.

 ### Natural language embeddings

-Our text representations might be easily encoded through the `all-MiniLM-L6-v2` model from the `sentence-transformers`.
+We can encode text representations through the `all-MiniLM-L6-v2` model from `sentence-transformers`.
+With the following command, we install `sentence-transformers` with dependencies:
-There are some additional dependencies required by our second model, so let's install them all at once first:

 ```shell
 pip install sentence-transformers optimum onnx